 🔥 2.
 How to Store Dodol

-- ✔ Keep in airtight container
+- ✔ Store in an airtight container

-- ✔ lasts 3–5 days
+- ✔ Lasts 3–5 days

 🔥 3.
 Variations